HassanSajjad-302/iso-papers/my-paper.md

     // if (completed && !error_occurred), then the logical_name of exported module if any.
     string logical_name;

-    // Following is the array size, next is the array of header-includes. unsigned long header_includes_count;
+    // Following is the array size, next is the array of header includes. unsigned long header_includes_count;
     string *header_includes;